mash-up-kr/Moti_iOS/README.md

 ## Getting Started

-Moti is developed with SwiftUI.
+Moti is developed with Swift5 & SwiftUI.
 I recommend your OS is macOS Catalina or later, XCode 11 or later.

 ### Prerequisites

 ```
 macOS Catalina or later
 XCode 11 or later
-CocoaPod 1.9.1
+CocoaPod 1.9.1 or later
 SwiftLint
 ```